Hibernate vs JDBC: Which to Choose?

 Trusted by

 Coding a solution to this problem takes developers lots of time and effort.
-This in turn increases app development time as well as raises costs.
-It is for this reason that Hibernate can be said to be the most cost-effective solution.
+This, in turn, increases app development time and raises costs.
+For this reason, Hibernate can be considered the most cost-effective solution.

 The most obvious advantage of JDBC over Hibernate is that it is much easier to learn to use.
 Having to spend time learning how different software platforms function can be a real nightmare for programmers.